Chicago Bus Accident Lawyer

 Families who have lost a loved one in a Chicago bus accident may also collect for any care their loved one sustained before dying as well as compensation for funeral and burial expenses, loss of companionship, and other damages.
 Speak with an experienced Chicago bus accident lawyer to learn all of your options.

-Why contact a lawyer after a Chicago bus accident?
+Why contact a Chicago bus accident lawyer?

 The Chicago bus accident lawyers at Abels & Annes, P.C. will work to help you get the financial recovery that you deserve.
 Bus crash damages may include: medical expenses, disfigurement, pain and suffering, loss of normal life, loss of income, and more.
 We also look to recover present and future costs when representing an accident victim.